granatumx/scripts/README.do.txt

 !bquote
-gbox-scripts is an image that provides shell scripts for automating GranatumX deployment !equote
+gbox-scripts is an image that provides shell scripts for automating GranatumX deployment on your server or local machine !equote

 ===== Prerequisites =====

 You mainly need a working copy of "Docker": "http://docker.com".
 It is used exclusively to manage system configurations for running numerous tools across numerous platforms.
 There are some pros and cons to this approach.
+There is also an implicit assumption that your bash installation allows process substitution (most modern bash versions).

 Pros:
 * You do not need to set up environments.